bgoonz/docs-collection/github/organizations/managing-access-to-your-organizations-repositories/viewing-people-with-access-to-your-repository.md

 ---
 title: Viewing people with access to your repository
-intro: 'Organization owners can view people’s access to a repository within an organization.
-Owners of organizations using {% data variables.product.prodname_ghe_cloud %} or {% data variables.product.prodname_ghe_server %} can also export a CSV list of people who have access to a repository.'
+intro: "Organization owners can view people’s access to a repository within an organization.
+Owners of organizations using {% data variables.product.prodname_ghe_cloud %} or {% data variables.product.prodname_ghe_server %} can also export a CSV list of people who have access to a repository."
 redirect_from:
   - /articles/viewing-people-with-access-to-your-repository
   - /github/setting-up-and-managing-organizations-and-teams/viewing-people-with-access-to-your-repository
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Organizations
   - Teams